 - 1. The written component of the examination will be taken between the fourth and the sixth semester of graduate study. - 2.
 A student's Supervisory Committee, after consultation with the student, will determine whether the written component of the examination is to be a take-home, unsupervised examination or an on-site, supervised examination along the lines of the department's traditional practice.
 Whichever format is adopted, all aspects of the written examination are to be completed by the student within the span of three weeks designated by the Graduate Coordinator each semester. - 3.
 The Major Field of Study faculty on the student's Supervisory Committee compose and grade the Major Field written component of the examination.
 In most cases, the major field exams will take place in two parts, on two separate days.
 (See below for discussion of major field exams for students pursuing a dual-major). - 4.
 The Minor Field Advisor administers the written examination for the Minor Field.
 This is often done in consultation with other minor field faculty (who may or may not be on the Supervisory Committee).
 This examination, like all written exams in the history department, must be graded by at least two members of the graduate faculty.
 If there is no logical second reader on the Supervisory Committee, then the Minor Field Advisor should ask another faculty member to serve as the second reader.
 In most cases, the minor field exam will take place on a single day. - 5.
 Students doing a Dual Major do not do a departmental minor field.
 Instead, they take major field exams in both of their dual major fields.
 Dual major exams may be spread out over three days, with one day devoted to a major field, another day devoted to the second, and the third day split between the two.
 Or the committee and the student may work out another schedule, with the agreement of the Graduate Coordinator, that is equivalent to three days of written exams. - 6.
 The oral component will range over the Major and Minor Fields of Study.
 The faculty examiners have substantial discretion in how they organize the oral exam and the terrain they choose to cover.
-In some cases the oral examination may also include the Defense of the Dissertation Topic and Prospectus, if this is decided by the Supervisory Committee in consultation with the student.
-Please note that Graduate School policy requires that the chair of the committee and external member be physically present for the oral examination; additional members may attend "virtually" (via Skype/Zoom/WhatsApp) per Graduate School policy and department consent. - 7.
+In some cases the oral examination may also include the Defense of the Dissertation Topic and Prospectus, if this is decided by the Supervisory Committee in consultation with the student. - 7.
 The chair of the Supervisory Committee (the student's advisor) oversees the Major Field Examination and the Minor Field Advisor supervises the Minor Field Examination.
 Under normal circumstances the chair of each committee solicits questions from each committee member.
 The chair chooses among the questions, drafts the examination, and circulates it to the committee for criticism and suggestions.
 Once agreement upon the examination is achieved, the chair submits the examination to the Graduate Coordinator.
 While matters of substance are the concern of the examination committee, the Graduate Coordinator exercises oversight on behalf of the Department by advising the chair on any administrative problems or any substantial departure from established program and/or departmental policies.
 In the event of any such problems, the coordinator will request clarification and/or correction from the chair.
 After the coordinator's review and any possible clarification or correction, the coordinator approves the examination questions and then passes them on to the Graduate Program Assistant for administration.
 These procedures should be completed five to ten business days before the date of the examination.